AliceO2Group/QualityControl/doc/Advanced.md

         "moduleName": "QcSkeleton",           "": "Library name.
-It can be found in CMakeLists of the detector module.", "detectorName": "TST",                "": "3-letter code of the detector.", "initTrigger": [                      "", "List of initialization triggers", "startofrun",                       "", "An example of an init trigger" ],
+It can be found in CMakeLists of the detector module.", "detectorName": "TST",                "": "3-letter code of the detector.", "initTrigger": [                      "", "List of initialization triggers", "userorcontrol",                    "", "An example of an init trigger" ],
         "updateTrigger": [                    "", "List of update triggers", "10min",                            "", "An example of an update trigger" ],
-        "stopTrigger": [                      "", "List of stop triggers", "endofrun",                         "", "An example of a stop trigger" ]
+        "stopTrigger": [                      "", "List of stop triggers", "userorcontrol",                    "", "An example of a stop trigger" ],
+        "validityFromLastTriggerOnly": "false",  "": "If true, the output objects will use validity of the last trigger,", "": "otherwise a union of all triggers' validity is used by default.", "sourceRepo": {                          "": "It allows to specify a different repository for the input objects.", "implementation": "CCDB",
+          "host": "another-test.cern.ch:8080"
+        }
       }
     }
   }